 NVMe DAS Resiliency Consideration:

-- NVMe DAS drive/card RAID controller card support is few and far between, it is a somewhat of a ‘wild west’ environment.
+- NVMe-oF DAS drive/card RAID controller card support is few and far between, it is a somewhat of a ‘wild west’ environment.

 With the Pure Storage Flash Array you are getting an end-to-end engineered solution built with our DFM (Direct Flash Modules) and Purity operating environment.
 Updates are simplified performance is consistent and efficient.

 Trying to match DAS drive/card components with servers has so many performance environment unknowns.
 Now you no longer have to rely on a generic DAS drive/cards vendor IO controller, instead with FlashArray DFM (Direct Flash Modules) we are the IO controller.